fedossa/rct26_team_project_template/README.md

 In both container paths, `uv` downloads and manages the Python interpreter pinned for the project.
 This keeps the working environment consistent across students without baking the project Python version into the base image.

 To keep the image build lighter, the devcontainer does not preinstall an extra bundle of LaTeX packages.
-If Quarto reports a missing LaTeX package when rendering `output/rct-project-template-paper.pdf`, install that package on demand with `tlmgr install <package>`.
+If Quarto reports a missing LaTeX package when rendering the paper, install that package on demand with `tlmgr install <package>`.

+## AI Prompts for Common Tasks

+Two ready-made prompts are included to help you work with the project configuration using an LLM assistant.

+- **`makefile_prompt.md`** — use this if you want to understand how the `Makefile` works or need help adapting it to your own pipeline.
+- **`docker_devcontainer_prompt.md`** — use this if you run into errors with the `.devcontainer/` setup or want to understand how the `Dockerfile` and `devcontainer.json` interact.

+In each file, replace the text inside the `{{ }}` blocks with your own input, then paste the whole prompt into an LLM of your choice.